nikerla/vc-content/pages/blogs/news/2015-06-10-virtocommerce-2-1-release-notes.md

 We put a lot of effort into documentation.
 It is still under development but there are many new and improved documents already.

-Also some additional video tutorials have been added to make it easier to learn more about Virto Commerce - [YouTube Virto Commerce Channel](https://www.youtube.com/channel/UC4Mu_zoDThg2jvexT0py12w).
+Also some additional video tutorials have been added to make it easier to learn more about Virto Commerce - <a href="https://www.youtube.com/channel/UC4Mu_zoDThg2jvexT0py12w" rel="nofollow">YouTube Virto Commerce Channel</a>.